litmuschaos/litmus/mkdocs/docs/experiments/categories/pods/pod-http-latency.md

 ### Target Port

 It defines the target port of the service that is being targetted.
-It can be tuned via `TARGET_PORT` ENV.
+It can be tuned via `TARGET_SERVICE_PORT` ENV.

 Use the following example to tune this: